2018ik/2018ik.github.io/_wiki/one_spirit.markdown

 - [Benefits](#benefits)
 - [Spirit of Faith](#spirit-of-faith)

+>"But he who is joined to the Lord is one spirit."

+\- 1 Cor.
+6:17

 ## Background

-One spirit refers to the mingling of the two spirits of God and man.
-This mingled spirit is one with God and is the same as God in life and nature but not in the Godhead.
+One spirit refers to the mingling of the Holy Spirit as the consummated life-giving Spirit with the spirit of man.
+This mingled spirit is one with God and is the same as God in life and nature but not in the Godhead, and is also the highest level of spirituality.
+The word *joined* in 1 Corinthians 6:17 refers to an organic union with the Lord.

 ## Benefits